matt-g-everett/sharefinder/README.md

 ## Testing

-The solution contains unit tests that can be run with
+The solution contains unit tests that can be run with: -

     go test

+## Benchmarking

+The solution contains an extra finder algorithm that uses a memento pattern.
+This can be run through benchmarks with: -

+    go test -bench . -count 3